Architecture

 • Esc aborts the active computer-use session so you can interrupt quickly without hunting in the UI.

-• Window isolation and shortcut guard reduce the chance of stray clicks affecting the wrong surface or global hotkeys firing at the wrong time during automation.
+• Sequential execution and a shortcut guard reduce the chance of overlapping actions or global hotkeys firing at the wrong time during automation.

 The session is torn down when the task finishes or the session ends cleanly after abort.